Psycojoker/django-template-fragments/README.md

     {{ wont_be_interpredted }}
     {% endverbatim %}

-You can also designate a specifif closing tag like describe in django doc.
+You can also choose a specific closing tag as described in django documentation.

 Example from the doc: